 Reaping business results from a solid strategy and solution

 Armed with research, BT opted to launch a trial of Axonify with members of its Sales and Retention team who are responsible for handling customer service inquiries.
 It formed four teams who each received 30 days of classroom training and 30 days in transition where they practiced taking calls with coaches.
 Two of the teams were given access to Axonify to continue learning new knowledge and reinforcing what they had previously learned.
-The others were not given access to the platform.
+The others were not given access to the solution.

 The results of the first Axonify trial run were stunning: